thomassuedbroecker/terraform-vpc-kserve-watson-nlp/README.md

 ### Step 4: Execute the bash automation

-The script does following steps and the links are pointing to the relevant function in the bash automation:
+The script does following steps and the links are pointing to the relevant function in the bash automation :

 1. [Log in to IBM Cloud.](https://github.com/thomassuedbroecker/terraform-vpc-kserve-watson-nlp/blob/main/code/helm_setup/deploy-watson-nlp-to-kserve.sh#L15)
 2. [It connects to the Kubernetes cluster.](https://github.com/thomassuedbroecker/terraform-vpc-kserve-watson-nlp/blob/main/code/helm_setup/deploy-watson-nlp-to-kserve.sh#L28)